onflow/FlowYieldVaults/docs/SCHEDULED_REBALANCING_GUIDE.md

 ### "Insufficient FLOW balance for scheduling"

-The FlowVaults account needs FLOW to pay for scheduling fees.
+The FlowYieldVaults account needs FLOW to pay for scheduling fees.
 Fund the account:

 ```bash
 flow transactions send --code "